mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

     │   ├── obj (*) ← Temporary build stuff.
     │   ├── src ← The project's implementation files (.cpp).
     │   ├── CMakeLists.txt ← The CMake build instructions for the project.
-    │   ├── project.cbp ← The CodeBlocks project for the project.
     │   └── Makefile ← The Makefile that automatically runs CMake.
     ├── .arcconfig ← Configuration for Phabricator Arcanist.
     ├── .arclint ← Configuration for Arcanist linters.